 Where we work

 All of this work and support would be for nothing if we didn’t have our network of partner organisations distributing the birthing kits to where they are needed.
-They face a range of difficulties undertaking this work including transport issues, sufficient funding to keep their organisations operating and dealing with unrest and violence, at times being forced to flee the region.
+They face a range of difficulties undertaking this work including transport issues, sufficient funding to keep their organisations operating and dealing with unrest and violence.

 Despite these challenges and the subsequent turnover of partner organisations, over 98 percent of the birthing kits reach their intended destination.
-We are currently working with over 40 partner organisations in 20 countries.
+We are currently working with 46 partner organisations in 20 countries.

 Details of our field partners can be found below.

 Surveys conducted by UNICEF in four parts of Afghanistan have found that Afghan women suffer from one of the highest levels of maternal mortality in the world, with almost half of all deaths among women aged 15 to 49 coming as a result of pregnancy and childbirth.